villenaj/docs/substrate/README.md

 # 📄 Installing Substrate Cargo Contract Node (v0.38.0)

 This guide explains how to download, install, and run the **Substrate Cargo Contract Node** on Ubuntu (or WSL on Windows).
-This node is required for testing and deploying smart contracts built with [ink!](https://use.ink).
+This node is required for testing and deploying version 5 smart contracts built with [ink!](https://use.ink).

 ---